 Quantity is important too.
 Your Instagram won’t look too good if there’s only a couple of pictures on your page.
 If you decide to start a blog, then you gotta commit to it.
 Don’t spam your followers, but still post regularly enough to remind people that your business exists.
 Consistency is key.

-Once things get moving and money starts coming in, don’t overlook the value of professionals who can manage marketing for you, be they writers, designers, photographers or social media experts.
+Once things start moving and money starts coming in, don’t overlook the value of professionals who can manage marketing for you, be they writers, designers, photographers or social media experts.
 They’ll be able to take some of this work off your hands once your business starts booming, and help it to grow even bigger.